 School of Dental Medicine Entrance Requirements

-Applicants must complete a baccalaureate degree from an accredited college or university by the time of enrollment.
-Exceptions may be made for students enrolled in special programs who have completed a minimum of 90 credits from an accredited college* or university.
+Applicants are required to have completed a baccalaureate degree from an accredited college or university by the time of enrollment.
+However, exceptions may be made for students enrolled in special programs who have completed at least 90 credits from an accredited institution.

-Successful candidates typically have both science and overall grade point averages of 3.2 or above.
-Each candidate must submit their most recent Dental Admission Test (DAT) scores through the American Dental Education Associate application service (ADEA AADSAS).
-DAT scores taken within the past three years are acceptable.
-Successful dental students typically have an average DAT score of 18 or higher.
+Successful applicants typically have a science GPA and an overall GPA of 3.2 or higher.
+Each candidate must submit their most recent Dental Admission Test (DAT) scores through the American Dental Education Association application service (ADEA AADSAS).
+DAT scores taken within the past three years of acceptable, and competitive candidates typically achieve an average DAT score of 18 or higher.

 Applicants must meet the following specific course requirements: